Did you come to this page expecting someone to be railing against the US National debt?

 Secondly, I wanted to introduce the concept of shared debt.
 Perhaps a parent agrees to split the payment for a student loan with their child.
 This calculator handles this scenario.
 Enter the total loan amount and two for the number of households.
 The calculator divides the payment amount in half, and the schedule amortizes half the debt.

-According to the US Treasury Department, the debt stands at well over 19 trillion dollars.
+According to the US Treasury Department, the debt stands at nearly 29.6 trillion dollars.
 The exact amount is preloaded and clicking the clear button will reset it.

 The debt is increasing by the day, if you want to update the figure, use this treasurydirect.gov link The Debt to the Penny and Who Holds It.